helidon-io/helidon/docs/mp/persistence.md

 ##### Setting Up Static Metamodel Generation

-To generate and compile the Jakarta Persistence static metamodel for your application, regardless of whether you are using Hibernate ORM or Eclipselink, [ensure your dependencies are managed](../about/managing-dependencies.md), and then make sure the `<plugin>` element in the following code snippet is present as a child element of the `<pluginManagement><plugins>` element sequence as shown below:
+To generate and compile the Jakarta Persistence static metamodel for your application, regardless of whether you are using Hibernate ORM or EclipseLink, [ensure your dependencies are managed](../about/managing-dependencies.md), and then make sure the `<plugin>` element in the following code snippet is present as a child element of the `<pluginManagement><plugins>` element sequence as shown below:

 ```xml
 <pluginManagement>